 Your baby has a tongue tie.
 Should you have it revised?
 The answer to your question may depend on who you ask.
-Pediatricians, Dentists, and Speech and Language Pathologists all have different perspectives on how tongue tie affects a child’s growth and development, and when it becomes a problem.
+Pediatricians, dentists, and speech and language pathologists all have different perspectives on how a tongue tie affects a child’s growth and development and when it becomes a problem.

-Dentists are also increasingly aware of the link between tongue-tie and sleep issues.
-Normally, the tongue rests in the roof of the mouth during sleep.
+Dentists are also increasingly aware of the link between a tongue tie and sleep issues.
+Normally, the tongue rests on the roof of the mouth during sleep.
 When it’s tied, it can obstruct the airway and lead to obstructive sleep apnea (OSA).
 Children with OSA may exhibit academic and behavioral issues.
 Over time, interrupted sleep can cause obesity, type 2 diabetes, and cardiovascular issues.

 For dentists, it makes sense to err on the side of revising ties as soon as possible.
 We see so many problems in our patients that could have been prevented if the tie had been revised immediately after birth.

-If you’d like a second opinion on your child’s tongue and palate, make an appointment with your pediatric dentist!
-If you’re a provider or dental team member interested in learning more about the links between tongue-tie and sleep apnea, consider taking one of Dr. Dassani’s courses on obstructive sleep apnea to learn more about the physical conditions that can cause OSA.
+If you’d like a second opinion on your child’s tongue and palate, make an appointment with your pediatric dentist.
+If you’re a provider or dental team member interested in learning more about the links between tongue ties and sleep apnea, consider taking one of Dr. Dassani’s courses on obstructive sleep apnea to learn more about the physical conditions that can cause OSA.

 Airway Is Life: